Skip to content

 Each subtitle block in an SRT file is arranged in the following format:

-1. Subtitle Number (incrementally increasing line by line)
+1. Subtitle Number (increments line by line)

 3. Subtitle Content (can contain multiple lines of text)